pocketzworld/creator-docs/pages/learn/studio/guides/creating-your-first-world.md

    - In the inspector, click `Bake`.

 4. Add scripts:
+   - In the Project window, navigate to the desired location.
+   - Right-click and select `Create > Lua > Script`
    - Create a Lua script named "Rotate".
    - Add the following code:
      ```lua